ethereum/py-evm/docs/api/index.rst

   We expect each alpha release to have breaking changes to the API.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 4
-   :name: toc-api
+   :name: toc-api-trinity

-   trinity/index
+   api.cli
+   extensibility/index